Lots of people seem to disregard the effectiveness of calisthenics arguing that it’s not good enough for lower body development.

 The pistol squat is a unilateral movement and requires more balance than a regular two-legged squat.

 Benefit #2: Increase mobility

 Training for the pistol squat is going to help you increase your lower body mobility.

-This is going to have a positive effect in every lower body movements you are performing.
+This is going to have a positive effect on every lower body movement you are performing.

 Benefit #3: Build resilient legs

 Performing a pistol squat requires that you go into extreme ranges of motion and sometimes you are going to get slightly out of alignment.

 As a result, training with pistol squats is going to help you build more resilient legs.